-E&S risks management of the operator is assessed during the whole life of the related financial transaction.
+E&S risk management of the operator of the project is assessed during the whole life of the related financial transaction.
 The financial documentation requires, when necessary, periodic reports from independent E&S field consultants.
-Whenever these reports would show material non compliance with E&S plans, the considered asset would lose its Positive Impact qualification.
+Whenever these reports show material non compliance with E&S plans, the considered asset would lose its Positive Impact qualification.